blueDev2/GMLua/README.md

 # Interface

-## Lua Object Creation Functions
+## Lua Instruction Creation Functions

-Makes the Lua Object from a string, directly or from a Lua file.
+Makes a Lua Instructions Object from a string, directly or from a Lua file.

 ### function createLuaFromFile(filePath, logmode=false)

 ### function createLuaFromString(str,logmode=false)

-## Lua Object Running Function
+## Lua Instruction Running Function

 ### function runLua(luaObj, scope = new Scope(), logFolderPath)
 Runs the functions using the provided scope, if a scope is not provided, a default empty scope is made.